nrfconnect/sdk-nrf/samples/bootloader/README.rst

 Overview
 ********

-The NSIB implements a simple and reliable *Root of Trust* (RoT) for a secure boot chain:
+The NSIB implements a simple and reliable :term:`Root of Trust (RoT)` for a secure boot chain:

 1. Locks the flash memory.